 The Byzantine Bible

 Constantine the Great declared Christianity as the official religion of the Roman Empire in 324 CE.
 In the following year, theologians gathered at the Council of Nicea to establish the unifying theological principles of Christianity.
-However, Constantine had made Byzantium (modern Istanbul) the second capital of the Roman Empire in 330, marking the beginning of the eastern, or Byzantine, Empire as well as initiating a gradual split between the Roman and the Orthodox Churches.
+When Constantine made Byzantium (modern Istanbul) the second capital of the Roman Empire in 330, he would mark the beginning of the eastern, or Byzantine, Empire, initiating a gradual split between the Roman and the Orthodox Churches.
 This schism was exacerbated in the eleventh century and it persists today, with he Pope in Rome as head of the Catholic Church and the Patriarch of Constantinople as head of the Eastern Orthodox Church.

 Whereas Latin was the language of administration and Law in the western half of the Empire, Greek was widely spoken in the eastern provinces, particularly among the upper classes of large cities like Constantinople.
 In 332, Constantine began the tradition of what we can broadly describe as the "Byzantine Bible" by commissioning the making of fifty codices of the Scriptures for the new churches that he was planning to build in Constantinople.
 The Emperor specified that these manuscripts should be made of well-prepared parchment, and copied with a legible script that was both accurate and artistic.

-The following manuscript, Mich.
-Ms. 22, contains the text of the Four Gospels and is illuminated with full-page portraits of the evangelists Matthew, Mark, and Luke (the one of John is missing).
+The page displayed above is part of a manuscript (Mich.
+Ms. 22) containing the text of the Four Gospels and including full-page portraits of the evangelists Matthew, Mark, and Luke (the one of John is missing).
 The script is small, rounded, uniform, and with a slight inclination to the right.
 The style of the handwriting suggests that our manuscript can be dated to the end of the tenth or beginning of the eleventh century.

-Below are images from a manuscript containing the Acts and Epistles.
+Above is an image from a manuscript containing the Acts and Epistles (Mich.
+Ms. 34).
 It was copied and decorated in the last quarter of the thirteenth century in Constantinople within the small circle of calligraphers and illuminators of the so-called Palaiologina group, who produced manuscripts for the members of the Byzantine elite.
 Robert Nelson identified the scribe and the artist as two anonymous craftsmen who also executed cod, Vitr.
 34/4 (the Four Gospels), held at the Benaki Museum in Athens.
 Nelson proposes that the Michigan and Benaki codices were produced as a set of the New Testament lacking the Apocalypse.
 Inmaculada Pérez Martín identified the anonymous scribe as the monk David and suggested that he was a monk in the Hodegon Monastery in Constantinople.
 Both the Michigan and the Benaki manuscripts have the ownership inscription of Antonios Malakes, an archbishop of Veroia, a city in central Macedonia.

 and dark blue, and white highlights.